vicperroux/autocomplete_search_box/README.md

-# Restaurant Autocomplete
+# Autocomplete search box

-A full-stack application that provides fast and efficient autocomplete suggestions for any list of names (New York restaurants in this case) using a Trie data structure.
+A simple web app that provides fast and efficient autocomplete suggestions for any list of names (New York restaurants in this case) using a Trie data structure.

 <p align="center">
   <img src="images/autocomplete-demo.png" alt="Restaurant Autocomplete Demo" width="700">
   <br>
-  <em>Restaurant search autocomplete in action: Showing search results for "nan xian"</em>
+  <em>Restaurant search autocomplete in action: Showing search results for "cha"</em>
 </p>

 ## Project Overview